Returning to Rutgers Guidebook

 Members of the Rutgers Community:

-On behalf of the COVID-19 Task Force and with thanks to hundreds of people at Rutgers who have contributed to the effort, I am sharing with you Returning to Rutgers, the current plan for repopulating Rutgers.
+On behalf of the COVID-19 Task Force and with thanks to hundreds of people at Rutgers who have contributed to the effort, I am sharing with you Returning to Rutgers, the June 2020 plan for repopulating Rutgers.
+(Read the June 2021 version.)
 Returning to Rutgers is a how-to guide for your use as we begin to repopulate Rutgers spaces.

 Nothing is more important than the health and safety of the people who learn and work at Rutgers, and that core principle permeates this plan.
 Returning to Rutgers outlines how we will prepare to re-engage our academic, research, clinical, and business functions while factoring in a broad range of logistical considerations.